xiaabdfe/bdfepush/docs/abyss-85.md

 ## Thief
 * Reverse tiles
-	* Use auto buff / violin if available
+	* Use auto buff / violin / fondue if available
+* Slow resistance helps but not needed
-* Blind/slow resistance helps
+* Blind resistance helps if not using 100% aim auto

 ## Ranger
 * Reverse tiles
 	* Use auto buff / off elemental attack
-	* No choice if mono water
+	* Does not really matter especially if no auto power is inherited
 * Seal resistance helps

 # Clear videos